-3.516 Certain Tasks may be conducted during the Administrative Phase.
+- mation even if Tasked from the Available Box. - During Sieges, the Besieger's Auxiliaries must always be within range of a Friendly Depôt (see 5.5 for Depôts, 7.26 for Auxiliaries in Sieges). - 3.516 Certain Tasks may be conducted during the Administrative Phase.
 These are executed per moving stack, at a maximum of one (1) Task per moving stack.
-Clarification: Auxiliaries used in the

-Administrative Phase trace their ORs using the guidelines for Operational Movement (4.12), not Administrative Movement (4.26).

-3.517 Auxiliaries that are required to be assigned to an HQ must be so assigned during the Reorganisation (8.3) segment of the Administrative Phase (or during scenario set up).
+Clarification: Auxiliaries used in the Administrative Phase trace their ORs using the guidelines for Operational Movement (4.12), not Administrative Movement (4.26). - 3.517 Auxiliaries that are required to be assigned to an HQ must be so assigned during the Reorganisation (8.3) Step of the Administrative Phase (or during scenario set up).
 Auxiliaries must be in the Available Box before they can be assigned; they can be assigned in the same Turn they are Recovered.
 Auxiliaries assigned to an HQ must be placed in the HQ's display box.
-The following Classes of Auxiliary must be assigned to HQs before they may perform Tasks:

-- All Cavalry- and Infantry-type Auxiliaries (e.g. Grenadiers, Highlanders, Mountaineers, Irregulars, Hussars, Cossacks). - All Reconnaissance- (3.54) and Screen-capable (3.59) Auxiliaries and Guides. - All engineering-type Auxiliaries (e.g. Pontooneers, Pioneers, Sappers). - Legions (3.5.10) must assign all their component counters to the same HQ.
+The following Classes of Auxiliary must be assigned to HQs before they may perform Tasks: - All Cavalry- and Infantry-type Auxiliaries (e.g. Grenadiers, Highlanders, Mountaineers, Grenz, Irregulars, Hussars, Cossacks). - All Reconnaissance- (3.54) and Screen-capable (3.59) Auxiliaries and Guides. - All engineering-type Auxiliaries (e.g. Pontooneers, Pioneers, Sappers). - Legions (3.5.10) must assign all their component counters to the same HQ.
 Some Legion counters may be in the Recovery or Available Boxes while others are with the HQ, but when reassigned from the Available Box, they must rejoin the other members of their Legion. - Exception: any otherwise eligible Auxiliaries in the Available Box may be Tasked directly to a Garrison when a Siege is begun against its Fortification.
 (They may also be Tasked from their assigned HQ if the HQ is within range). - Exception: Marines and Boatmen are considered "strategic assets" and are only Tasked from the Available Box. - Exception: Pontooneers may be Tasked directly from the Available Box to a Depôt in the Administrative Phase to assist Riverine Movement (4.431).
-(Since Pontooneers have no OR, they cannot be given this Task from an HQ unless the HQ is stacked with the Depôt). - The Exclusive Rules may exempt from or add specific Auxiliaries to this list.

-3.518 Except as noted in the Exclusive Rules, a maximum of two (2) Auxiliaries may be assigned to an HQ for every ten (10) SPs in that HQ.
-Should the number of SPs be reduced, currently assigned Auxiliaries may remain with the HQ until such time as they perform a Task or otherwise leave the HQ.

-3.519 The presence of Auxiliaries cannot prevent an HQ from becoming Unformed; if their HQ becomes Unformed, assigned Auxiliaries are immediately returned to the Available Box.

-3.51.10 Auxiliaries cannot be destroyed.
+(Since Pontooneers have no OR, they cannot be given this Task from an HQ unless the HQ is stacked with the Depôt). - The Exclusive Rules may exempt from or add specific Auxiliaries to this list. - 3.518 Except as noted in the Exclusive Rules, a maximum of two (2) Auxiliaries may be assigned to an HQ for every ten (10) SPs in that HQ.
+Should the number of SPs be reduced, currently assigned Auxiliaries may remain with the HQ until such time as they perform a Task or otherwise leave the HQ. - 3.519 The presence of Auxiliaries cannot prevent an HQ from becoming Unformed; if their HQ becomes Unformed, assigned Auxiliaries are immediately returned to the Available Box. - 3.51.10 Auxiliaries cannot be destroyed.
 Auxiliaries are Captured after a Battle or Siege in which their Side Surrenders (3.413).
 They may occasionally be used to absorb casualties.
 In all cases, the counter itself is placed in the Recovery Box, while an SP of CE value "C" is recorded as Captured or eliminated.
 Auxiliaries must be withdrawn from play if their Dates of Service (found on the reverse of some counters) have ended, or as directed by the scenario.